-Marie got a ride to the airport with the colleague she should have been flying back with, and set ‘camp’ up a corner with a precious power socket.
+Marie got a ride to the airport with a colleague and set ‘camp’ up a corner with a precious power socket.
 A cancelled meeting enabled Emma to catch a slightly earlier flight.

 After a quick change and some trading of packing, we bought water and headed out of the building, with the sign Emma had made saying ‘South’

 We’d had a brief discussion about what to say to people that were kind enough to give us a lift.
 Maybe not everyone would appreciate giving us a ride if they knew we’d turned down a paid flight home (Marie) and in fact paid to fly up in order to hitchhike back (Emma) and that actually we were just seeking an adventure.

 It was tempting to invent a story, a whole new exciting fictional life.
 But that doesn’t sit comfortably with our straight up honest personalities.
 We settled on just being a little coy on the details and to be honest in telling people we were simply heading home for work on Monday after spending a couple of days in Auckland.

 We walked 5 mins out of the airport and sussed the main road south.
 The Friday rush hour meant it was gridlocked.
 That suited us.
 We debated the most strategic location to stand, where it was easy to be seen and for willing drivers to easily pull over.